-POL 121 - American Government and Politics

-POL 122 - Metropolitan Complex

-POL 160 - World Politics

-POL 170 - Law in the United States

-At least five other upper division courses in four out of five Political Science areas.
+POL 121 - American Government and Politics POL 122 - Metropolitan Complex POL 160 - World Politics POL 170 - Law in the United States At least five other upper division courses in four out of five Political Science areas.
 A seminar in one of the five areas may be counted for that area.
 Only one internship may count for an upper division area.

-One other Political Science course in any area, upper or lower division

-Graduation Skills

-The Critical Thinking (CT), Quantitative Reasoning (QR), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
-The graduation skill in Speaking (S) is met by completing one of the following courses: POL 325, POL 326, or POL 380

-Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

-Pre-Law Concentration in Political Science

-11 required courses including:
+One other Political Science course in any area, upper or lower division Political Science Area Courses This is a list of commonly offered courses that fulfill the upper division area elective requirements.
+Students may also satisfy the elective requirements with a variety of courses from study abroad experiences, HECUA, or other programs, with the permission of the department.
+POL495 can be used toward area requirements with advisor approval.
+The applicable area will vary based on the topic of the course. - Area 1 American Government and Politics: POL325, 326, 342, or 421 - Area 2 Comparative Politics and Analysis: POL350, 359, or 459 - Area 3 International Politics: POL368, 461, or 490 - Area 4 Public Law: POL370 or 371 - Area 5 Political Theory and Analysis: POL380 or 381 Graduation Skills The Critical Thinking (CT), Quantitative Reasoning (QR), and Writing (W) graduation skills are embedded throughout the offered courses and are met by completing the major.
+The graduation skill in Speaking (S) is met by completing one of the following courses: POL 325, POL 326, or POL 380 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.
+Pre-Law Concentration in Political Science 11 required courses including: